 All this is a world away from the 24-hour, fever-pitch glitz and grime of London, Tokyo and Beijing.
 As a result I’m slightly a rabbit caught in headlights and can’t let go of the sense of suspicion and hypersensitivity that I’ve forever associated with city living: Is it really safe to leave doors open at night with just the critter doors shut?
 Why aren’t we being run over by bikes and tuk-tuks?
 Do I actually respond when staff at the till ask me how I am?

 It must be said, if this is a TV reality show, we would be the dullest contestants in history.
-But if we really are in The Truman Show 2, I’d ask the producers to keep the set up a little longer, perhaps, if I could make one request, with a little less magpie and a little more neon.
+But if we really are in The Truman Show 2, I’d ask the producers to keep the set up a little longer with, if I could make one request, a little less magpie and a little more neon.
 Otherwise, for now, we’re happy to play along.